openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### DC API

-If the DC API is used, the `SessionTranscript` CBOR structure as defined in Section 9.1.5.1 in [ISO.18013-5] MUST be used with the following changes:
+If the presentation request is invoked using the Digital Credentials API, the `SessionTranscript` CBOR structure as defined in Section 9.1.5.1 in [ISO.18013-5] MUST be used with the following changes:

 * `DeviceEngagementBytes` MUST be `null`.
 * `EReaderKeyBytes` MUST be `null`.